Lonicera sempervirens ‘Major Wheeler’

 Overview

-Uses: pergolas, trellises, arbors, fences, railings, native plantings, pollinator gardens
+Uses: trellises, arbors, pergolas, fences, railings, native plantings, pollinator gardens, cottage gardens

 USDA Hardiness Zones: 4–8